hrydgard/ppsspp-site/news/2024-05-15-live-on-app-store.md

 Anyway, enjoy this new way of playing PPSSPP!
 And stay tuned for updates.

 As I'm writing this, the app is in status "Processing for distribution".
-These two links should soon be active, if they aren't already by the time you are reading this:
+These two links should be active in the next 24h, if they aren't already by the time you are reading this:

 [Buy PPSSPP Gold for iOS](https://apps.apple.com/us/app/ppsspp-gold-psp-emulator/id6502287918)